seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Good heart, at what?

 **BENVOLIO**
-At thy good heart’s oppression.
+At thy good heart's oppression.

 **ROMEO**
-Why, such is love’s transgression.
+Why, such is love's transgression.
 Griefs of mine own lie heavy in my breast,
 Which thou wilt propagate, to have it prest
 With more of thine: this love that thou hast shown
 Doth add more grief to too much of mine own.
 Love is a smoke raised with the fume of sighs;
-Being purged, a fire sparkling in lovers’ eyes;
+Being purged, a fire sparkling in lovers' eyes;
-Being vex’d a sea nourish’d with lovers’ tears:
+Being vex'd a sea nourish'd with lovers' tears:
 What is it else? a madness most discreet,
 A choking gall and a preserving sweet.
 Farewell, my coz.